GusdaPug/JustUs/README.md

 ### About

-**Mission statement**: A student-led initiative focusing on reducing mass incarceration on the front end by concentrating on the pretrial process, for young adults.
+**Mission statement**: A student-led initiative focusing on reducing mass incarceration on the front end by concentrating on the pre-trial process, for young adults.

 **Change the World**
 - Reduce mass incarceration on the front end by focusing on the pre-trial process.